makersacademy/airport_challenge/README.md

 * Tidy test suite be removing `responds_to` tests that are no longer needed.
 * Defend against further edge cases - e.g. by having planes rememeber specifically which airport they have landed in and not just that they are no longer 'in flight'.
 <br>

+Returning to the project the following week to update the README and add Travis CI, I found the tests were not detecting a bug in the `land` menthod in the `Airport` class which caused planes not to land.
+With the bug fixed, some tests failed - solved by using a plane double to the airport spec.
+With more time the test suite would benefit from further tidying.